Asymptotics of classical spin networks: Evaluation of spin networks

 (b) Changing the cyclic order at a vertex with edge labels $a,b,c$ has the following effect.
-The alternating sum at each of the adjacent edges is multiplied by the permutation that turns the arcs in the edge by 180 degrees.
-This element has sign $a(a-1)/2$ in $S_a$. \end{proof}

-As a consequence of part (a) of the above lemma, an edge labeled $0$ in a spin network can be removed without affecting the evaluation.
+The alternating sum at each of the adjacent edges is multiplied by the permutation that turns the arcs in the edge by $180$ degrees.
+This element has sign $a(a-1)/2$ in $S_a$. \end{proof} As a consequence of part (a) of the above lemma, an edge labeled $0$ in a spin network can be removed without affecting the evaluation.
+There is an alternative {\em bracket normalization} $\la \Ga, \ga \ra^B$ of the evaluation of a spin network $(\Ga,\ga)$ which agrees with a specialization of the {\em Jones polynomial} or {\em Kauffman bracket}. \begin{definition} \lbl{def.evalB} The {\em bracket normalization} of a spin network $(\Ga,\ga)$ is defined by